 If you’ve ever been snowmobiling with a sled without handle warmers and cheap gloves, you’ll learn the definition of pain!
 Frozen fingers, that is.
 And let’s correct that, as even promising gloves can fail miserably.
 Imagine flying down a frozen lake at 100 km/hr on an exposed sled, and it’s not hard to see why.
 But, so is sitting dead still on your backside for 4 hours on a hunting watch in December.
 I’ve learned both the hard way!
-But there is a solution – heated gloves, and it works!
+But there is a perfect solution – heated gloves, and it works!
 Let’s discuss it and look at some hard-warming options.

-Discloure: Posts may contain affiliate links.
+Disclosure: Posts may contain affiliate links.
 Purchases made through our links result in a small commission to us at no charge to you.
 We only recommend products that meet our brand standards based on testing and first hand use by our authors.

 The Human Body is Flawed